 Some Treasures of West Bulgaria

-Bulgaria is a piece of paradise not much known to the world.
-The country is situated in south-eastern Europe, bordering Romania to the north, Serbia and the Republic of Macedonia to the west, Greece and Turkey to the south, and the Black Sea to the east.
-It has a relatively small size, but a great variety of topographical features – plains, plateaus, hills, mountains, basins, gorges, and deep river valleys.
+Bulgaria is a piece of paradise still largely undiscovered by the world.
+Nestled in southeastern Europe, it borders Romania to the north, Serbia and North Macedonia to the west, Greece and Turkey to the south, and the Black Sea to the east.
+Though modest in size, the country boasts an incredible diversity of landscapes—plains, plateaus, hills, mountains, basins, gorges, and deep river valleys.

 Driving further west one arrives in the small town of Tran.
 Annually, in the beginning of June, Tran hosts a folk festival of Bulgarian dances and songs.
 This year we experienced some unforgettable moments.
 Here is just a glimpse: